nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 ## Export data from PostgreSQL

 In your existing installation of Nautobot with PostgreSQL, run the following command to generate a JSON dump of the database contents.
 This may take several minutes to complete depending on the size of your database.
+From the Postgres host `(nautobot-postgres) $`:

 ```no-highlight
 nautobot-server dumpdata \